0xWindStark/.github/README.md

 WindStark redefines player engagement with its minimalist design and innovative mechanics.
 Procedural generation offers limitless replayability, while the rewind mechanic adds a new layer of strategy.
 As the game expands with NFT avatars, a marketplace, and staking-based competitive gameplay, it creates a unique, rewarding experience for players.
 📈 **Future Plans:**
 - Complete Unity integration for the game and on-chain features.
+- Include ERC20 tokens as in game rewards and currencies.
-- Expand the game to include NFT avatars, with customizable traits and abilities.
+- Expand the game to include ERC721 NFT avatars, with customizable traits and abilities.
 - Develop a marketplace where players can trade, buy, and sell NFTs.
 - Implement a competitive leaderboard and introduce staking-based matches.
 - Add new upgrade paths and abilities to enhance strategic depth.